jfarleyx/chrome-native-messaging-golang/README.md

 # Chrome Native Messaging in Go

-Chrome browser extension with native messaging host written in Go.
-The focus of this sample extension and native messaging host is to create a persistent connection to the native messaging host and exchange JSON with the extension app.
+Simple Chrome browser extension with a native messaging host written in Go.
+The focus of this extension and native messaging host is to showcase the creation of a persistent connection using connectNative() to a native messaging host written in Go and exchange JSON formatted messages.

 ## Getting Started